Are you wondering how to get started using essential oils?

 Peppermint is also useful in quelling nausea and giving you a boost of extra energy!
 It can be inhaled directly from the bottle.

 Lemongrass is excellent if you’re spending time outdoors.

 It’s a great insect repellant, including both ticks and mosquitos–and it doubles as a citrus-y, smoky-scented cologne.

 Lemongrass essential oil may be considered “warm” – meaning, some skin sensitivity may be present, especially on children–so use by diluting with a carrier oil first.

 Immune defense essential oil blend: We use this in a spritz bottle (diluted with water) on our hands after visiting public restrooms or before eating a meal out.

 It’s got cinnamon bark in the blend, which means you won’t want to apply this oil directly to the skin–it may burn!

 OnGuard has a warm and spicy, autumn-esque scent that also includes Wild Orange, Clove, and Rosemary.

-Allergy and congestion support essential oil blend; Breathe essential oil blend can be sniffed directly from the bottle, or applied to the chest (or mustache!) for a cooling effect.
+Seasonal and environmental threat support essential oil blend; Breathe essential oil blend can be sniffed directly from the bottle, or applied to the chest (or mustache!) for a cooling effect.

 This blend contains Laurel Leaf, Eucalyptus, Melaleuca, and Cardamom, and is especially useful for seasonal allergies.